One great interview (see my chat with artist and author Sallie Latch) deserves another!

-He has even been to a couple of places that you won’t find covered in Lonely Planet: the Titanic and space!
+He has even been to a couple of places that you won’t find covered in Lonely Planet (yet): the Titanic and outer space!

 At first glance, it would be easy to discount Nik Halik as another Richard Branson type who has the money to tackle whatever adventure he fancies.

 Despite not having the money, his parents invested in an Encyclopedia Britannica for him with which he literally wore out his eyesight reading day and night while stuck in bed.
 For us Gen-Xers and older, those giant, dusty encyclopedias served as our “internet” before the web came along.

-Making it Happen
+Making Adventure Happen

 Nik later ended up in the band Big Deal and playing with Bon Jovi and Deep Purple.
 Dream #1 accomplished.

 Nik calls himself a “Thrillionaire” because, money or no money, he is rich in life experiences and wants to leave a positive legacy.
 He told me that his #1 ambition in life is to “walk with a smile on my face.”